 Maybe because my dad was only 50 when he died, I was able to entertain the idea; I might get cancer, too.

-Breaking into tears, surrounded by girlfriends, on a run year before my diagnosis.
-Fearing; I might have it.
+Breaking into tears on a run surrounded by girlfriends a year before my diagnosis.
+I feared.
+I had it.
 Something wasn’t right.

-Months past.
+Months passed.
 But with gentle nagging from my accountability partner, I finally made an appointment.
 It wasn’t until the end of that meeting, I casually (and reluctantly) mentioned the strange symptoms I had been experiencing.

 She ordered the tests.

-The anonymous doc, who did the procedure, asked, in passing, why we were doing this test?
+Only, the anonymous doc who did the procedure asked in passing, why they were doing the test in the first place?
 I told him my symptoms.
 He suggested an ultrasound.

 I eventually called.

 Thyroid ultrasound completed.
-Radiology reported nodules.
+Then, radiology reported nodules.
 Next, schedule a follow-up with an ENT.

 Next, hurry up and wait…

 “At least it’s curable.
 A very good cancer to get,” they kept telling me.
 I didn’t feel entitled to be scared.
 Or mad.
 Or anything.

-So, the surgeon cuts it out.
-I woke up with an incision across my throat and a secret fear.
+So, the surgeon took it out.
+I woke up with an incision across my neck and a secret fear.

 What followed was a series of deep lows.
-I knew I should be grateful.
-Every time I traveled to the Cancer Center, I was the lucky one with the easy one while others were in wheelchairs, losing their hair and/or emaciated.
-Fighting for their lives.
+I knew I should be grateful every time I traveled to the cancer center; I was the lucky one with the easy one.
+Others were in wheelchairs, losing their hair and/or emaciated.
+They were fighting for their lives.
+And I was not.

 So I bottled it.

 Here I sit.
 Years later.
 Cancer-free.

-I am only beginning to truly digest the gravity of how that diagnosis affected me: As a mother and wife.
+I am only beginning to digest the gravity of the impact that diagnosis had on me: as a mother and wife.
 Moreover, how IT changed me.